Skip to content

 Deforming Force

 What is Deforming Force?
-Definition and Basics Among the various contact forces, deforming force is the one that causes changes in the shapes, sizes and the dimensions of the objects. … Read more
+Definition and Basics Among the various contact forces, deforming force is the one that causes changes in the shapes, sizes and the dimensions of the objects.
+There are other contact forces responsible for changing the directions, … Read more

 Inertia of Motion: A Property of Motion Explained